California Democrats want some businesses to fork over half tax-cut savings to state

 Congressional Democrats said the bill was rushed through and benefits the top 1 percent of earners.
 House Minority Leader Nancy Pelosi has diminished the corporate bonuses as mere “crumbs.”

-An editorial last week in The Sacramento Bee called the McCarthy-Ting proposal “dumb.”
+An editorial last week in The Sacramento Bee called the McCarty-Ting proposal “dumb.”

 “California’s tax system should be updated to match a 21st century economy,” the editorial read.
 “The high sales tax rate, which hits low-income people hardest, ought to be lowered, and certain services used by wealthier people and corporations ought to be subject to taxes.
 Proposition 13, the property tax cutting measure approved by voters 40 years ago, could be revisited.”